l3dlp-sandbox/Gopherscript/README.md

 ## Security & Minimalism

-- The codebase is small on purpose (a single Go file with less than 6K lines and only std lib dependencies) See [Implementation](#implementation).
+- The codebase is small on purpose (a single Go file with less than 6K lines and only std lib dependencies).
+See [Implementation](#implementation).
 - The default global scope has ZERO variables/functions. (only add what you need)
 - A strict but extensive permission system allows you to precisely control what is allowed (almost no permissions by default).
   For more details go to the [permission section](#permissions).